Academic Societies at HMS

 - allowing students to build formal four-year mentoring relationships with HMS faculty as well as encouraging a continuous exchange of ideas between students and faculty members through informal and social events.

 Situated within the Academic Societies is the Office of Advising Resources.
-Under the direction of Dr. Laurie Raymond, professional staff provide screening, in-house performance counseling and specialized tutoring, and referral to resources both inside and outside HMS, as appropriate, including neuropsychological testing, medical, and mental health treatment.
+Under the direction of Dr. Regina Mitchell, professional staff provide screening, in-house performance counseling and specialized tutoring, and referral to resources both inside and outside HMS, as appropriate, including neuropsychological testing, medical, and mental health treatment.
 The Office of Advising Resources also provides a coordinated remediation system for students across the preclinical and clinical years of the curriculum, in collaboration with the Academic Societies and the faculty and administration of both HMS and HSDM.

 To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease